Intro background

 Cambridge Community Electricity Program

-The Cambridge Community Electricity Program is a City electricity aggregation program that supports the development of local renewable energy projects.
-The program also offers the potential for savings compared with Eversource’s Basic Service price (though savings cannot be guaranteed), and it provides a City-vetted alternative to Eversource’s Basic Service and to other electricity offers in the marketplace.
+The Cambridge Community Electricity Program is a City aggregation program that supports the development of local renewable energy projects.
+Aggregation programs allow local governments to procure power from a utility on behalf of residents and businesses.
+Our program offers potential for savings compared to Eversource’s Basic Service price, though savings cannot be guaranteed).
+The CCE is a City-vetted alternative to Eversource’s Basic Service and to other third-party electricity providers in the marketplace.

 Cambridge Community Electricity Program